-I read a great post by Hanlie yesterday that revitalized my excitement about raw food.
 I love the idea of eating raw, and the increased energy that comes along with it.
 And I do eat a lot of raw food, in the form of raw smoothies, salads, and fruits— my guess is that about a third to one-half of my calories come from raw sources.
 But I haven’t really had much success in incorporating raw lunches and dinners into my diet.
 Part of the problem is that I love cooking, but I think the bigger issue is that given a choice between a hot, comforting dinner and a room-temperature or cold one, I’ll take the hot one every time.
 They’re always healthy and vegetarian, but not often raw.

 Anyway, as part of my hangover-induced burst of inspiration last weekend, I picked up some raw food books from the library.
 And since Erin is away this weekend, I was saddled with the meal-planning duties and grocery shopping.
 So I chose a few raw-food dinners to try this week, the first of which I screwed up made tonight.